-In order to meet internal and client demand, Gatehouse maintains access to market liquidity by using all reasonable endeavours to quote bid and offer prices with other market makers and carries an inventory of approved capital market and treasury instruments, including a range of cash, securities and treasury products.
-These include Commodity Murabaha, Wakala and Islamic FX forwards, Profit Rate Swaps, Exchange of Deposits or a combination of these instruments.
+In order to meet internal and client demand, the Bank maintains access to market liquidity by using all reasonable endeavors to quote bid and offer prices with other market makers and carries an inventory of approved capital market and treasury instruments, including a range of cash, securities and treasury products.
+These include Commodity Murabaha, Wakala, Islamic foreign exchange forwards and Profit Rate Swaps or a combination of these instruments.